-The traffic gains are less compared to high competition keywords but ranking for several terms (even if they are of low competition) is a great way to increase website trust.
+The traffic gains are less compared to high-competition keywords, but ranking for several terms (even if they are of low competition) is a great way to increase website trust.

-So, your website may be ranking and getting traffic from search engines or referrals from social media but as soon as the users land on a slow loading page, they leave without entering.
+So, your website may be ranking and getting traffic from search engines or referrals from social media, but as soon as the users land on a slow-loading page, they leave without entering.

-If your website is slow but does not have any first page rankings, by fixing the page speed problem you increase your chances of having a page or pages in the first 10 positions.
+If your website is slow but does not have any first-page rankings, by fixing the page speed problem, you increase your chances of having a page or pages in the first 10 positions.

 If there is a matching date and depending on the changes, you may have to take several actions to recover your traffic.

-- It is still young (less than 6 months old)
+- It is still young (less than 6 months old).

-- You don’t have a lot of content
+- You don’t have a lot of content.

-- You don’t use social media to promote your website
+- You don’t use social media to promote your website.

-- You are doing any of these SEO mistakes
+- You are doing any of these SEO mistakes.

-Hopefully by reading this post up to this point you have a better idea of what you might be doing wrong and more importantly you have some thoughts on how to reverse the situation.
+The fact that none of them (or only a few) visit your website means that you are doing something wrong.
+Hopefully, by reading this post up to this point, you have a better idea of what you might be doing wrong, and more importantly, you have some thoughts on how to reverse the situation.